shivamsnaik/Html-Fully_Homomorphic_Online_Banking_Webpage/README.md

 # Html-Fully_Homomorphic_Online_Banking_Webpage
-This is a web application which provides basic online bank facilities along with encryption using fully homo-morphic encryption algorithm.
+This is a web application which simulates basic online bank facilities along with encryption using fully homo-morphic encryption algorithm.